mapping-elections/site/_posts/2019-04-30-r-tutorial.markdown

                                  domain = md1_counties_single_candidate$vote)
 ```
 <br>
-Next, make a few modifications to the leaflet map code.
+Next, we'll make a few modifications to the leaflet code we used previously.
 This time, we
 want to use `md1_counties_single_candidate` as the data for our map
 by placing it inside the `leaflet()` function.
 Next we want to use our
-function \`colors\_candidate\` followed by the the variable `vote`
+function `colors_candidate` followed by the the variable `vote`
 (representing the number of votes the candidate received) as the
 `fillColor`.
 We change the table so that it uses the variables
 `county` (for the county name), and `vote` (for the number of